TheBluestOfDudes/Professional-Programming/vegard.md

     }
 }
 ```
 The reason we had to refactor is this code was because the behaviour that was intended did not happend.
-Whenever we was communication to the database to quries as seen in the bad database example.
+Whenever we was communication to the database to queries as seen in the bad database example.
 We want to close the connection to the database so it doesnt hang from earlier connections.
 So we had to close the connection as seen above.
 That means in ths current version of the code it would been closed for a new request to the database, and therefore we had to refactor the code as seen below.

 ## After
 ```java